Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 as well as providing extensibility in how these messages travel from one point to another when needed.

 In essence, a messaging mechanism means that the flow of a program would instead be changed as follows:
-- A `Message Producer` (Such as a Controller, or a GRPC endpoint)  will produce a `MessageInterface` that will be sent, and handled by a `MessageHandlerInterface`.
+- A `Message Producer` (Such as a Controller, or a GRPC endpoint)  will produce a `Message` that will be sent, and handled by a `Message Handler`.

 This is somewhat similar to the HTTP protocol where a Client (Message Producer)  sends a Request (Message) to a server  (Message Handler) that handles it and returns a response indicating how the handling of the request went.